CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

 ## IAM Users

-    There is a hard limit of 5,000 IAM Users per AWS account and each IAM User can be a member of 10 or less groups.
+    There is a hard limit of 5,000 IAM Users per AWS Account and each IAM User can be a member of 10 or less groups.
     Therefore IAM Users may not be a viable solution for you if you have internet-scale applications or you're part of a large organisation.
 For use cases that require a higher user count, consider IAM Roles and Identity Federation.